kharaone/plan/README.md

   multiple times which is cumbersome and annoying to maintain.
 It would be great if you could just specify a service once and then specify which services to run in a different way.

+- **Make symlinks optional**: Some users might prefer not to have symlinks for the script and Zsh completions.
+The only thing getting in the way of this right now is that `./scripts/plan.completions` needs a way to locate the plan directory in order to invoke the appropriate scripts to get their completions.
+One way to solve this would be to introduce a `$PLAN_HOME` environment variable and use that if it exists.

 ## FAQ